mabelle2024/Traffic-Sign-Identification-YOLOv8/README.md

 2) train_yolo.py: Script to train the YOLOv8 model.
 3) convert_to_yolo.py: Script to preprocess and convert labels to YOLO format.
 4) requirements.txt: Lists Python dependencies for the project.
+5) test_project.py: Script to test the model with 1 sample test image

 **Performance Metrics**